CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-8.md

 ## Lab objectives

-You will be able to complete the following exercises:
+You will be able to complete the following tasks:

-- Generate a SQL query with GitHub Copilot using comments
+- Task 1: Generate a SQL query with GitHub Copilot using comments
-- Generate YAML with GitHub Copilot using comments
+- Task 2: Generate YAML with GitHub Copilot using comments
-- Push code to your repository from the codespace
+- Task 3: Push code to your repository from the codespace

 ### Task 1: Generate a SQL query with GitHub Copilot using comments